lucaslorentz/auto-compute/README.md

 ```
 In this example, NumberOfCats is incremented/decremented based on changes to Pets collection or to Pet's Type property, without loading all pets from affected persons.

-## DbContext features
+## DbContext extension methods

 The following DbContext methods are also available for unmapped scenarios:
-- **GetAffectedEntitiesAsync**: Given a computed expression, it returns the root entities affected by the unsaved DbContext changes.
-- **GetChangesAsync**: Given a computed expression, it returns the root entities affected by the unsaved DbContext changes with their respective computed original and current value.
+- **GetChangesAsync**: Given a computed expression, it returns the root entities affected and their computed value changes.
+This also supports returning incremental computed changes.
+This method always returns the changes between unmodified DBContext and its current state.
-- **GetIncrementalChanges**: Given an incremental computed definition, it returns the root entities affected by the unsaved DbContext changes and their respective computed incremental change.
+- **GetChangesProviderAsync**: RhangesAsync, but returns a change provider with **GetChangesAsync** method in it.
+Each time **GetChangesAsync** is called, it returns changes between the last time it was called and the current DBContext state.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.